Fully Convolutional Line Parsing: Introduction

 As described in the seminal work~\cite{zhou2019end}, the ``two-stage'' line detection methods are motivated by ``two-stage'' object detection~\cite{girshick2014rich,girshick2015fast,ren2015faster}.
 Beyond the prevalent two-stage methods, there has been another line of work in object detection known as ``one-stage'' methods.
 One-stage object detection is done using a dense sliding window, implemented by a fully convolutional network.
 Such one-stage methods are believed to be more flexible and efficient in certain tasks, and they can achieve more than 200 FPS with decent accuracy~\cite{redmon2016you,liu2016ssd,redmon2017yolo9000,redmon2018yolov3}.
 Hence, in this work we take on the following question: \begin{quote} \textit{Can we achieve a better speed-accuracy trade-off in line detection by leveraging the successful ideas of one-stage methods in object detection?} \end{quote}

 {\bf Contributions of This Paper.} A key observation that motivates this work is that the extensive line proposal of the first stage used in most existing methods is not entirely necessary.
 Instead, a line segment can be viewed as an object and can be conveniently represented by its center, length, and angle.
 Hence, we can formulate the prediction of each of the parameter as a pixel-wise classification/regression problem.
 To this end, we propose a Fully Convolutional Line Parsing (\ours) network, which realizes the above idea via a fully convolutional network.
+Besides that, the key contribution of this paper is the achievement of best speed-accuracy trade-off (Figure~\ref{fig:teaser}).
+In other words, we always get best performance under similar speed compare with other methods.

 \ours{} has a surprisingly simple architecture as illustrated in Figure~\ref{fig:net}.
 It does not require any heavy network engineering or carefully designed training samplers as in ~\cite{zhou2019end}.
 To detect a line, our system simply applies a convolutional neural network to extract the image features and uses two additional convolution layers to regress the center, length, and angle score map.
 Then, for each line center with a high score, we directly output a line segment by associating the length and angle values in the same location.
-Due to its simple one-stage design, the network is amenable to variations and modifications for different speed-accuracy trade-off, as we will discuss more detail in Section \ref{sec::method}.
+Due to its simple one-stage design, the network is amenable to variations and modifications for different speed-accuracy trade-off, as we will discuss in more detail in Section \ref{sec::method}.

 Through extensive experiments on large real-world image datasets, we will see that the proposed simple method/network achieves a surprisingly good speed-accuracy trade-off.
 In the latency sensitive setting, \ours{} with a simple hour-glass backbone \cite{newell2016stacked} can achieve 52.7 sAP${}^{5}$ at 73 FPS, nearly 5 times faster than \cite{zhou2019end} at a similar accuracy.
 Equipped with a performance-improving backbone network~\cite{sun2019deep}, \ours{} can achieve 64.3 sAP${}^{5}$ at 17.4 FPS, better than the state-of-the-art method \cite{huang2020tp}.